lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 Moreover, it requests a delegated prefix for subnetting.

 Use the ``net iface`` command to display and verify information about network interface.
-The address assigned by the DHCP server should be listed in `IPv6 Unicast addresses` section as in the following sample command output:
+The address assigned by the DHCP server should be listed in `IPv6 Unicast addresses` section for `Ethernet` interface as in the following sample command output:

 .. code-block:: console